NarayaneRM/geopredict/README.md

 ## 9. Acknowledgments

 - We thank the Technological Institute of Aeronautics (ITA - Brazil) for the support and resources provided.
-- Our recognition to the open-source community for the tools and libraries used in this project.
+- Our recognition to the open-source community for the tools, data and libraries used in this project.